AlbertHernandez/express-kubernetes-example/README.md

 ./kubernetes/use-cases/delete_kubernetes_cluster.sh
 ```

-## 🧑‍💻 Developing
+## 🧑‍💻 Developing in the express service

-First, we will need to create our .env file, we can create a copy from the example one:
+First, we will need to create our `.env` file, we can create a copy from the example one:

 ```bash
 cp .env.example .env